shackett/yeast_metabolism/README.md

       1. Maximum nutrient uptake rates: Boer_nutrients
       2. Currently using an invariant composition: comp_yeat.tsv
     * Reconstruction:
-      1. What direction do reactions proceed based on thermodynamics.
+      1. What direction do reactions proceed based on reconstruction annotation.
       2. which reactions can carry flux based on auxotrophy information
 * FBA_lib.R: functions which provide more information about a reaction or metabolite and other misc.
 * cytoGrapher.R: This program has two somewhat disparate tasks: